dawidkotarba/interview_questions/java.md

 - What is the difference between override and overload?
 - How can you prevent class from being subclassed?
 - Transient keyword, what is it used for
-- Sax vs DOM XMl parsing
+- Sax vs DOM XMl parsing.
+What is the difference with the approach?
 - What is jaxb?
 What tools (i.e wsimport) do you know?
 - How to make an object immutable?
 - What is defensive copying